top of page

 What are the risks of an Exchange Fund?

-The main drawbacks are the long holding period (a required minimum of seven years for tax benefits), the acceptance of shares being determined by the fund manager, and the fees.
-You're trading immediate liquidity for tax deferral.
+The main tradeoffs are the lack of liquidity (a required minimum of seven years for tax benefits), the fact that acceptance of shares is determined by the fund manager, and the fees involved.
+Additionally, the diversified portfolio within the fund is still subject to market risk and can lose value.

 What is Net Unrealized Appreciation (NUA)?

-NUA is a special tax rule for appreciated employer stock inside a company retirement plan (like a 401(k)).
-It allows you to take a lump-sum distribution, pay ordinary income tax on only the cost basis of the shares, and move the shares to a brokerage account.
-The built-in gain (the NUA) is then taxed at more favorable long-term capital gains rates when you eventually sell, no matter how long you've held the shares outside the plan.
+NUA is a special tax rule for appreciated employer stock distributed from a qualified company retirement plan (like a 401(k)).
+Upon a triggering event (like separation from service), it allows you to take a lump-sum distribution, pay ordinary income tax only on the cost basis of the shares, and move the shares to a taxable account.
+The built-in gain (the NUA) is then taxed at long-term capital gains rates when you eventually sell.

 Your Next Steps